kazurayam/katalon-studio-texts-diff/docs/index.md

     // compare 2 converted JSON texts
     differ.diffStrings(ppA, ppB, "build/tmp/testOutput/ex43-output2.md")

 In the latter diff report, both JSON are converted by the `com.kazurayam.ks.JsonPrettyPrinter` class to have the same order of keys.
-So the report clearly shows that FileA and FileB are identical.
+So the report clearly shows that FileA and FileB are similar.

 Which diff report do you like? --- You can choose either. `com.kazurayam.ks.TestsDiffer` and `com.kazurayam.ks.JsonPrettyPrinter` are provided.
 You can use them and produce both report.